DNB: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 No, DNB is not higher than MBBS

-MBBS is the initial medical degree obtained after undergraduate medical education, while DNB is a postgraduate qualification that follows MBBS and offers specialized training in a specific medical or surgical field.
+MBBS is initial medical degree obtained after undergraduate medical education, while DNB is a postgraduate qualification that follows MBBS and offers specialized training in a specific medical or surgical field.
 DNB is not higher than MBBS but represents an advanced level of medical education and specialization.

-Candidates can look at the table below to see the comparison between the two.
+Candidates can look at table below to see comparison between two.

 Particulars